duk42111/objective-c-style-guide/README.md

 ## Conditionals

-Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent [errors](https://github.com/NYTimes/objective-c-style-guide/issues/26#issuecomment-22074256).
+Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent.
 These errors include adding a second line and expecting it to be part of the if-statement.
 Another, [even more dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line "inside" the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
 In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.

 **For example:**
 ```objc